Ben Affleck and Jennifer Lopez Plan to Spend the Holidays Together

-Ben Affleck and Jennifer Lopez Are Planning to Spend the Holidays Together With Their Kids, Source Says
+Ben Affleck and Jennifer Lopez Are Planning to Spend the Holidays Together, Source Says

 Jennifer Lopez and Ben Affleck Step Out for 'Hamilton' Date Nigh…